 Transmit beamforming and DL MU-MIMO require knowledge of the channel state to compute a steering matrix that is applied to the transmit signal to optimize reception at one or more receivers.
 HE STAs use the HE sounding protocol to determine the channel state information.
 As with the VHT sounding protocol, the HE sounding protocol uses explicit feedback mechanism where the HE beamformee measures the channel using a training signal transmitted by the HE beamformer and sends back a transformed estimate of the channel state.
 The HE beamformer uses this estimate to derive the steering matrix.

+The HE beamformee returns an estimate of the channel state in an HE compressed beamforming feedback.
+The HE compressed beamforming feedback is an HE Compressed Beamforming Report field for SU-type feedback, the concatenation of an HE Compressed Beamforming Report field and HE MU Exclusive Beamforming Report field for MU-type feedback, and a CQI-only Report field for CQI-type feedback.
+The HE compressed beamforming feedback is carried in a single HE Compressed Beamforming And CQI Report frame if the resulting frame is less than or equal to 11 454 octets in length.
+Otherwise, the HE beamforming feedback is segmented and each segment is carried in an HE Compressed Beamforming And CQI Report frame.
+For CQI-type feedback the HE compressed beamforming feedback is never segmented since the resulting MPDU size will always be less than 11 454 octets.

 TGax Editor: Insert the paragraphs below as follows (#CID 8713, 8709, 9305, 10152, 9925):